artmg/lubuild/help/manipulate/films-and-songs.md

 * Demux / mux - handle the container format
 * Decode / encode - handle the compression and storage of each image

+GStreamer is the back-end that handles interaction between many codecs and the application software Some older app versions relied on the Gstreamer legacy libraries (e.g. gstreamer0.10-xxxx) but fortunately most have moved onto mainstream versions now

 ### ffmpeg vs Libav/avconv